Dr Julia Johnson

 Background

-Julia is a Senior Lecturer, Course Leader of the BA (Hons) Photography, and an arts and healthcare research-professional who designs arts-based products that support ethical research and treatment in public services including the NHS.
+Julia is a Senior Lecturer in Photography and an arts and healthcare research-professional who designs arts-based products that support ethical research and treatment in public services including the NHS.
 As part of her AHRC-funded research-based PhD outcomes, she developed a toolkit for ethical practice in collaboration with the NHS.
 She is currently developing a commercial healthcare tool for research and treatment to support public health services.
 In the past, Julia assumed the role of member of the Health Research Authority Research Ethics Committee for the NHS.
 She has also worked in a consultancy role for London College of Communication, University of the Arts London.

 Julia has conducted several research studies in her role as Principal Investigator with the NHS and in other public health settings.
 In 2017-2018, she worked with the NHS leading two studies that examined the efficacy of therapeutic photography to support people accessing NHS mental health services.
 She has secured funding for these research studies through the National Health service, London Doctoral Design Centre, University of the Arts London and the Research and Innovation Department at ARU.